rdiaz02/Zotero-to-Referey/README.md

 sync `some-directory`).
 I also sync the dbs for Referey (**NOT** the Zotero dbs).
-By syncing the directory of the PDFs all of my PDF annotations, highlights, etc, are always shared between all machines as soon as they get back online.
+By syncing the directory of the PDFs all of my PDF annotations, highlights, etc, are always shared between all machines as soon as they get back online (remember that I only use PDF reading/annotation software that adds the annotation in the PDF itself ---if the PDF is synced, the annotations go along).

 With Zotero,
 [as is clearly explained in the documentation](https://www.zotero.org/support/sync),